syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 The `borderWidth` controls the visibility of the axis border. `borderColor` and `axisBorderType` properties of an axis are used to customize the color and border type respectively. `axisBorderType` can be customized by using below properties,

-* `AxisBorderType.rectangle` - Renders the border as a rectangle around an label.
+* `AxisBorderType.rectangle` - Renders the border as a rectangle around a label.
-* `AxisBorderType.withoutTopAndBottom` - Renders the axis border without the top and bottom of the rectangle.
+* `AxisBorderType.withoutTopAndBottom` - Renders the border without the top and bottom of a rectangle.

 {% highlight dart %}